 Crowd-Kit is not bound to any specific crowdsourcing platform, allowing analyzing data from any crowdsourcing marketplace (as soon as one can download the labeled data from that platform).
-Crowd-Kit is an open-source library working under most operating systems and available under Apache license both on GitHub and Python Package Index (PyPI).\footnote{\url{https://github.com/Toloka/crowd-kit} \& \url{https://pypi.org/project/crowd-kit/}}
+Crowd-Kit is an open-source library working under most operating systems and available under the Apache license 2.0 both on GitHub and Python Package Index (PyPI).\footnote{\url{https://github.com/Toloka/crowd-kit} \& \url{https://pypi.org/project/crowd-kit/}} All code of Crowd-Kit has strict type annotations for additional safety and clarity.

-We build Crowd-Kit on top of the established open-source ecosystem and best practices.
-We widely use the continuous integration facilities offered by GitHub Actions for two purposes.
-First, every patch (\emph{commit} in git terminology) invokes unit testing and coverage, type checking, linting, and documentation and packaging dry run.
-Second, every release is automatically submitted to PyPI directly from GitHub Actions to avoid potential side effects on the individual developer machines.
-Besides commit checks, every code change (\emph{pull request} on GitHub) goes through code review by Crowd-Kit developers.
-Issues are also reported on GitHub.
-All code of Crowd-Kit has type annotations for additional safety and clarity.
 By the time of submission, our library had a test coverage of 93\%.

+We built Crowd-Kit on top of the established open-source frameworks and best practices.
+We widely use the continuous integration facilities via GitHub Actions for two purposes.
+First, every patch (\emph{commit} in git terminology) invokes unit testing and coverage, type checking, linting, documentation and packaging dry run.
+Second, every release is automatically submitted to PyPI directly from GitHub Actions via the trusted publishing mechanism to avoid potential side effects on the individual developer machines.
+Besides commit checks, every code change (\emph{pull request} on GitHub) goes through a code review by the Crowd-Kit developers.
+We accept bug reports via GitHub Issues.